Tuscan harvest watch 2012

 Marco of Capitoni, Val d’Orcia, 6 October 2012

 The final days of September have been fine for picking the Sangiovese.
-We have already said how the grapes benefitted from the downpours of the end of August but the rains of the the last week could have been damaging.
-The forecast have predicted unsettled weather for the beginning of October and so we went to a lot of trouble to complete the harvest before it arrived and we have succeeded in bringing fully healthy grapes into the winery.
+We have already said how the grapes benefitted from the downpours of the end of August but the rains of the last week could have been damaging.
+The forecast had predicted unsettled weather for the beginning of October and so we went to a lot of trouble to complete the harvest before it arrived and we have succeeded in bringing fully healthy grapes into the winery.

-It might seems strange that in a year of such drought and heat, rain right at the conclusion of the season might be too much, but that is the case.
+It might seem strange that in a year of such drought and heat, rain right at the conclusion of the season might be too much, but that is the case.
 Infinite variations and the elements of nature which we absolutely should not interfere with make our work insecure and varied right up to the last minute.
 The forecasts of the news shows and other media from spring onwards make us smile sometimes.

 Andrea of Cantine Contucci, Montepulciano, 4 October 2012

 I am now sending pictures of the grapes arriving in Montepulciano.
 Our small truck empties the grapes which have been picked into the destemmer and then … they are dropped into the vessels to ferment.
 Marco and Damiano (my cousin) appear in the pictures.
 The grapes continue to be good.
 We will finish on Monday or Tuesday.

 Andrea of Cantine Contucci, Montepulciano, 26 September 2012

 On Monday we started the harvest and I attach some photos of the first day.
 The Sangiovese (here called Prugnolo Gentile) is genuinely of notable quality, with very healthy grapes and perfect levels of sugar and acidity.
 For the time being the picking is going well and the weather is doing us a good turn.

 Marco of Capitoni, Val d’Orcia, 19 September 2012